xvrh/puppeteer-dart/README.md

 1) Download the chromium binaries and launch a Chromium process.
 2) Connect to this process with Websocket and send json commands to control the browser.

-Due to limitations on mobile platforms (iOS and Android), **it is not possible to launch an external Chromium process** on those platforms.
-So, n°1. does not work on mobile.
+Due to limitations on mobile platforms (iOS and Android), **it is not possible to launch an external Chromium process on iOS and Android**.
+So, step 1) does not work on mobile.

 You can still use `puppeteer-dart` on Flutter either with:
 - Flutter on Desktop (macOS, windows, Linux)